prakharmrsl/easypcceo.github.io/pages/cpu/rtx-2080-ti.md

 title: "The Best CPUs for The RTX 2080 Ti"
 permalink: "/cpu/rtx-2080-ti/"
 layout: page
-seotitle: "3 Best CPUs for GTX 1060 in 2020 (3GB & 6GB)"
+seotitle: "3 Best CPUs for RTX 2080 Ti (No Bottleneck)"
-meta: "If you don't want to bottleneck your GTX 1060, you need to make sure you buy the right CPU for the job."
+meta: "If you don't want to bottleneck your RTX 2080 Ti, you need to make sure you buy the right CPU for the job."
 ---

 <div class="author-line">